top of page

 Some helpful notes

-Thank you for watching one, some, or all of these session openings!
+Thank you for watching one, some, or all of these IM scenes!

-As you saw, see no two sessions are alike.
+As you may have seen, no two sessions are alike.

 That is because Inquiry Meditation seamlessly adapts to each meditator's needs.